Aurelian-C/React-Summary_App/src/markdowns/01_React_basics/Splitting_a_component_into_multiple_components.md

 ## Multiple components per one file

-==Components are regular JavaScript functions, so you can keep multiple components in the same file.
-This is convenient when components are relatively small or tightly related to each other==.
+==Components are regular JavaScript functions, so **you can keep multiple components in the same file**.
+This is convenient when **components are relatively small or tightly related to each other**==.
 If the file gets crowded, you can always move your custom components to separate files.

 ==You can have multiple components per one file==, and that this might make sense if a component is really only getting used in that file and not in other files.
 Thus far, we always had one component per file, and that generally is a good rule to keep, but if you have ==a component that is really only getting used by the other component in that file==, having both components in the same file can make sense too.